 DEQ Opens Public Comment for Proposed Transport Corridor

-A public meeting is planned in Hardin, Montana on Thursday, April 27 from 6:00 to 8:00 p.m. at the Big Horn County Extension Office in the LBH Center, 317 N. Custer Ave.
-The meeting is open to the public and is part of a public comment period that opens Thursday, April 13, and ends Monday, May 15, 2017.
+A public meeting is planned in Hardin on Tuesday, July 17, 2018, from 6-8 p.m., at the Big Horn County Extension Office in the LBH Center, 317 N. Custer Ave.
+The meeting is open to the public and is part of the public comment period.

 Spring Creek Coal is proposing construction and operation of a haul road and associated supporting facilities, as well as an above-ground powerline within the transportation corridor.
-The proposed transportation corridor extends for approximately nine miles in Montana and is located on property owned by Cloud Peak Energy, except for the crossing of one parcel of State of Montana School Trust land.
-DEQ’s Environmental Impact Statement will only analyze potential impacts of the proposed amendment in Montana.
+The proposed haul road extends for approximately nine miles in Montana, and is located on surface owned by Cloud Peak Energy, except for the crossing of one parcel of State of Montana School Trust Land.
 This proposed amendment by Spring Creek Coal does not expand mining in additional areas or add additional tons of coal reserves to the mine plan.

-Comments must be received by Monday, May 15, 2018.
-Comments may be submitted at the public meeting or electronically using the DEQ Public Comment Portal at: http://svc.mt.gov/deq/publiccomment/CommentPeriod/Details?Key=3C1QP
+Comments on the Draft EIS must be received by Wednesday, Aug.
+1, 2018.
+Comments may be submitted at the public meeting or electronically using the DEQ Public Comment Portal at:

-Written scoping comments may also be submitted to the following address: Craig Jones, Department of Environmental Quality, P.O.
-Box 200901, Helena, MT 59601.
 The DEQ will make reasonable accommodations for those with disabilities who wish to participate in the meeting.
-If you require an accommodation, please contact Craig Jones at 406-444-0514 or by email at: firstname.lastname@example.org
+If you require an accommodation, please contact Craig Jones at 406-444-0514 or by email to: firstname.lastname@example.org